-The Company has considered the possible effects that may result from the pandemic relating to COVID-19 on the carrying amounts of receivables, unbilled revenues and investment in subsidiaries.
+The Company has considered the possible effects that may result from the pandemic relating to COVID-19 on the carrying amounts of financial and nonfinancial assets.
 The Company has assessed the carrying amounts based on subsequent events and the state of the business operations during the period of the pandemic and related information including economic forecasts.
-As a result of this assessment, and based on current estimates, the Company expects that the carrying amount of these assets will be recovered.
-The impact of COVID-19 on the Company's financial statements may differ from that estimated as at the date of approval of these financial statements.
+As a result of this assessment, and based on the current estimates, the Company expects that the carrying amount of these assets will be recovered.
+The impact of COVID-19 on the Company's financial statements may differ from that estimated as at date of approval of these financial results and the Company will continue to closely monitor any material changes to future economic conditions.